On-demand deliveries have gained huge strides in China following the outbreak of COVID-19, which saw movement restrictions and lockdowns across China.

 Snapping up new beauty partners

-The company has been growing its portfolio of beauty brands and retail partners at a rapid pace.
+The company has been growing its portfolio of beauty brand and retail partners at a rapid pace.

 In December last year, the company began a partnership with JD.com and Amorepacific’s Innisfree.